ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

        request
-        | Information about the request that was made to CMCI
+        | Information about the request that was made to CMCI.

         | **returned**: success
         | **type**: dict